Giuliano da Sangallo: Palazzo Gondi

 Around the same time that Giuliano da Sangallo was commissioned to build the Church of San Gallo, he was also commissioned by a wealthy Florentine merchant, Giuliano Gondi, of the old, Florentine banking Gondi family.
 After hearing of Sangallo's work for the Medici family and the King of Naples, Gondi requested that he build a new Palazzo Gondi in Florence.
-For this project, Giuliano relied on the design of the other large palaces in the city such as the Palazzo Medici Riccardi and Palazzo Strozzi.
+For this project, Giuliano relied on the design of the other large palaces in the city, such as the Palazzo Medici Riccardi and Palazzo Strozzi.
 Like both of those palaces, the Palazzo Gondi featured the use of finer levels of stone on each ascending level of the façade.
 Unfortunately, like many of his commissions, this palace was not finished within Giuliano's lifetime or within the lifetime of his patron, Giuliano Gondi.
-The palace continued to be renovated and expanded on for almost two more centuries.
+The palace continued to be renovated and expanded for almost two more centuries.
 Because of these renovations, historians have been unable to definitively identify Sangallo's original plan.